Seeing Across Views: Benchmarking Spatial Reasoning of Vision-Language Models in Robotic Scenes: Preparations of Benchmark Construction

 \subsection{Tool for Spatial Cube Reasoning}

-To construct the spatial cube reasoning task, we developed an interactive visualization tool that renders a standardized $5 \times 5 \times 5$ cube grid aligned with the camera coordinate system (Section~\ref{appendixe:coordsystem}), where the $x$-, $y$-, and $z$-axes correspond to the \textit{right}, \textit{forward}, and \textit{up} directions, respectively.
-As shown in Figure~\ref{fig:cube_label_tool}, annotators can place colored unit cubes at integer grid coordinates, assign labels, and interactively edit or regenerate cube configurations.
+To construct the spatial cube reasoning task, we developed an interactive visualization tool that renders a standardized $5 \times 5 \times 5$ cube grid aligned with the camera coordinate system, where the $x$-, $y$-, and $z$-axes correspond to the \textit{right}, \textit{forward}, and \textit{up} directions.
+Annotators can place colored unit cubes at integer grid coordinates, assign labels, and interactively edit or regenerate cube configurations.

 This design enables rapid prototyping of spatial arrangements and provides a consistent interface for generating QA items that require reasoning about relative positions and geometric relationships in 3D space.
 The tool also supports keyboard-based coordinate input for efficient and reproducible annotation.